hamidgasmi/training.computerscience.cloud.aws/README.md

 		- No healthcheck: if a resource behind an IP @ fail, it will continue sending requests to it
 - Failover Routing policy:
 	- It enhances "Simple Routing" policy
-	- It's a single Primary + a single Secondary records with the same name
+	- It's a single Primary record + a single Secondary record with the same name
-	- They (primary and second records) can contain multiple values (IP addresses) or a single AWS resource as an alias type record
+	- It (primary and second records) can contain multiple values (IP addresses) or a single AWS resource as an alias type record
 	- They support healthcheck (calculated healthchecks if primary record contains multiple values?)
 	- Queries will resolve to the primary unless it is unhealthy:
 	- Queries will resolve to the secondary if the primary is unhealthy